syansari/mc-craft-demo-solution/README.md

 4. To execute the code, run the following command to replace the input and output file name with the absolute path of the files:
     ` java -jar ./app/build/libs/app.jar <absolute path of input file> <<absolute path of output file>`

-*Example command to execute to generate the HTML document from the markdown file*
+*Example command to generate the HTML document from the markdown file*

 `java -jar ./app/build/libs/app.jar /Users/johndoe/Documents/junk/mc-input/test6.md /Users/johndoe/Documents/junk/output.html`